-Courtesy of Paul Ziemkiewicz, WVU In addition, researchers at NETL's Research and Innovation Center (RIC) are championing the development of a novel, data-driven REE and CM resource assessment methodology -REE-SED Assessment Method- to predict the occurrence of promising REE and CM bearing deposits associated with coal bearing sedimentary strata, and where possible quantification and prediction of REE and CM resource volumes, and their accessibility and feasibility for recovery of these resources in a sustainable and economical manner.
+In addition, researchers at NETL's Research and Innovation Center (RIC) are championing the development of a novel, data-driven REE and CM resource assessment methodology - REE-SED Assessment Method - to predict the occurrence of promising REE and CM bearing deposits associated with coal bearing sedimentary strata, and where possible quantification and prediction of REE and CM resource volumes, and their accessibility and feasibility for recovery of these resources in a sustainable and economical manner.
 NETL RIC researchers are enhancing their REE embedded critical demand and supply chain database to include CM.
-Additionally researchers at West Virginia University have demonstrated that nearly 100% of the REE in AMD can be recovered, converting small AMD material drying cells ( $\sim$ 0.5 acre x $\sim$ 10-ft deep) into greater than an estimated \$250,000 of profitable revenue.
-Researchers at the University of North Dakota have shown the relative ease of extraction of the primarily contained organically-bound REE in lignite using a one-step selective mineral acid leaching process.
+Additionally, researchers at West Virginia University have demonstrated that nearly 100% of the REE in AMD can be recovered, converting small AMD material drying cells (~0.5 acres x ~10-ft deep) into greater than an estimated \$250,000 in profitable revenue.
+Researchers at the University of North Dakota have shown the relative ease of extraction of the primarily contained organically bound REE in lignite using a one-step selective mineral acid leaching process.
 Researchers at the University of Kentucky in collaboration with researchers at the University of Utah have incorporated in-situ sulfuric acid production through microbially-enhanced heap leaching of pyrite in feedstock materials, improving coal refuse processing economics.
 Using modified lixiviants, researchers at Virginia Tech leveraged simple ion-exchange leaching techniques currently used by industry to extract and concentrate REE from Appalachian coal refuse clay and shale materials.
 In collaboration with Battelle Memorial Institute, Rare Earth Salts (RES) has produced the first individually separated, high purity (>95%) REO from coal-based materials.
-Researchers at Los Alamos National Laboratory (LANL) have shown the feasibility of transitioning proven actinide separations processing technology to the separation and recovery of REE in the lanthanide series, as well as the development of a portable LIBS-Ramen backpack, similar to that planned for soil exploration on Mars, for determination of the REE concentration and chemical phase composition in solid coal-based materials.
-RARE EARTH ELEMENTS AND CRITICAL MINERALS PROGRAM STRATEGIC PERFORMANCE This program supports achievement of an important Office of Fossil Energy strategic objective to mature technologies that maximize the value gained from fossil energy resources, including their production and use.
-ECONOMIC AND NATIONAL IMPACT DOE-NETL's rapid and remarkable achievements since 2014 represent the first step towards producing critical materials from coal-based resources and the potential to create and construct onshore supply chain manufacturing facilities that produce consumer, clean energy and/or national defense products.
+Researchers at Los Alamos National Laboratory (LANL) have shown the feasibility of transitioning proven actinide separations processing technology to the separation and recovery of REE in the lanthanide series, as well as the development of a portable LIBS-Ramen backpack, similar to the one planned for soil exploration on Mars, for determination of the REE concentration and chemical phase composition in solid coal-based materials.
+PROGRAM STRATEGIC PERFORMANCE This program supports achievement of an important Office of Fossil Energy and Carbon Management strategic objective to recover REE and CM from domestic sources in order to enhance national security and support renewable energy deployment while simultaneously remediating legacy environmental impacts.
+This will, in turn, help achieve NETL's goal of advancing environmental justice and creating jobs while enabling environmental sustainability for all Americans.
+ECONOMIC AND NATIONAL IMPACT DOE-NETL's rapid and remarkable achievements since 2014 represent the first step towards producing critical materials from coal-based resources and the potential to create and construct onshore supply chain manufacturing facilities that produce consumer, clean energy and national defense products.

 Contacts

-Mary Anne Alvin
+Marv Anne Alvin

 Technology Manager Rare Earth Elements and Critical Materials Maryanne.Alvin@netl.doe.gov

-John Wimer
+John Wimer Deputy Director

-Associate Director Science & Technology Strategic Plans & Programs John.Wimer@netl.doe.gov
+Science & Technology Strategic Plans & Programs John.Wimer@netl.doe.gov

-Angelos Kokkinos
+Grant Bromhal

-Associate Deputy Assistant Secretary Clean Coal & Carbon Management Angelos.Kokkinos@hq.doe.gov
+Acting Director for Minerals Sustainability Office of Fossil Energy Carbon Management Grant.Bromhal@netl.doe.gov

 Traci Rodosta

-HQ Program Manager Critical Materials Sustainability Traci.Rodosta@hq.doe.gov
+HQ Program Manager Minerals Sustainability Traci.Rodosta@hq.doe.gov